MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/remoting/SSH-Remoting-in-PowerShell-Core.md

 title: PowerShell Remoting Over SSH
 description: Remoting in PowerShell Core using SSH ms.date: 10/19/2020
+description: Explains how to set up the SSH protocol for PowerShell remoting.
 ---

 # PowerShell remoting over SSH